Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

-Jamal Murray and the rest of the Denver Nuggets take on the Phoenix Suns in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Jamal Murray and his Denver Nuggets teammates face the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.

-If you'd like to make predictions on Murray's performance, we dive into his available prop bets, using stats and trends, below.
+With prop bets available for Murray, let's break down some stats and trends to assist you in making good picks.

 Jamal Murray Prop Bets vs. the Suns